dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-access.md

 #### How do I restrict access to models defined in a package?

 The maintainer of a project that can be installed as a package may choose whether to restrict other models' `ref` access to only its public models.
-The package maintainer does this by setting a `restrict_access` config to `True`.
+The package maintainer sets a `restrict_access` config to `True`.
 By default, the config is `False`, meaning that:
-- Models in the package with `access: protected` may be referenced by models in the root project, as if they were defined in the same project
+- Models in the package with `access: protected` may be referenced by models in the root project as if they were defined in the same project
 - Models in the package with `access: private` may be referenced by models in the root project, so long as they also have the same `group` config

 When `restrict-access: True`, any `ref` from outside the package to a protected or private model in that package will fail.
 Only models with `access: public` may be accessed outside the package.